-Taking on this role improves organizational skills, time management skills and public speaking skills
+Taking on this role improves organization, time management and public speaking skills.

-The Toastmaster is a meeting's director and host.
+The Toastmaster is the meeting's director and host.
 A member typically will not be assigned this role until they are thoroughly familiar with the club and its procedures.
 As Toastmaster, you:

 - Work with the General Evaluator to ensure all club participants know their roles and responsibilities.

 - Introduce speakers during the club meeting, including their speech topic, project title, objectives, delivery time, etc. during your introduction.